williamboehringer/e-commerce/README.md

  # ❓ What it does?

 ### This multivendor e-commerce allows you to buy and also sell.
-You are able to just shop or start your own store, add products, sell them trough stripe's credit card system and see the orders your store have done.
+You are able to just shop or start your own store, add products, sell them trough stripe's payment system and see the orders your store have done.

 ### Here are some screenshots of the blog: